Abingdon Air and Country Show 2019

 If you already have a ticket, set sat nav to OX13 6JX, Gate B, Honeybottom Lane but, as with all shows, ignore the sat nav instructions in favour of local show direction signs as soon as you see them.

-Click either blue agency name for a list of hotels and guest houses near Abingdon.
-The venue is already built into both links, so when the list comes up you just have to adjust the dates, number of rooms and guests as necessary.
+Click the blue Expedia name for a list of hotels and guest houses in or near Abingdon.
+The venue is already built into the link, so when the list comes up you just have to adjust the dates, number of rooms and guests as necessary.

 The Met office seven-day forecast includes maximum, minimum and "feels like" temperatures, the likelihood of rain, wind direction, gusts and visibility: the latter can have an impact on the viability of displays.